hsanson/vim-android/README.md

  - Adds commands to build and install APK files in one or all devices/emulators present.
  - Adds commands to generate tag files for the Android SDK as well as your Android application.
  - Improved XML omnicompletion for android resource and manifest files (Thanks to Donnie West).
+ - Takes advantage of NeoVIM async functions to run long processes in the background.
+ - Customizable status line method that can be integrated with status line plugins (e.g. airline)

 # Details